-"Affiliate" means a Person that directly, or indirectly through one or more intermediaries, Controls or is Controlled by, or is under common Control with, another Person.
-For purposes of clarification, Affiliates of Owner include, without limitation, Manager, U1 RVA Entertainment Holdings, LLC and Urban One, Inc.
+"Affiliate" means a Person that directly, or indirectly through one or more intermediaries, Controls or is

+Controlled by, or is under common Control with, another Person.
+Affiliates of Owner shall include, without limitation, Manager, RVA Entertainment Investors, LLC, RVA Holdings Group, LLC, UONE RVA Entertainment Holdings, LLC, Richmond VA Management, LLC and Urban One, Inc. and Churchill Downs, Inc.